 Why do leaves change colour in autumn?
-Where are the best places to see the magical transformation unfold?
+Why is it a cause for celebration around the world?
 And what does the word autumn even mean?
 Gurnam Bubber investigates.

 Scrunching golden leaves underfoot, floating layers of mist, sparkling spiders webs, musty scents of damp earth and woodsmoke, it can only be autumn.

 For some it is a time of mourning for the summer, for me it’s a time to come alive.
 It’s my favourite exhibition, most inspiring piece of art, and it doesn’t cost a penny to see.
 I’ve headed out to parks and gardens to witness this astonishing event unfold.
 But even the everyday residential street where I work has been transformed into a shining, glittering, embroidered piece of golden silk.
 I don’t see the dull pavements and buildings anymore, just the display of colourful trees adorning the street.

 Urban areas and green spaces are reborn.
 Sunlight dances playfully on the kaleidoscope of multi coloured leaves.
 The trees look as if an artist has dabbed a load of oranges, yellows and crimson all over their green coats.
 On a sunny day like today they glow, brighter than any jewelry.
 The sooty black branches contrast beautifully against the fiesta of leaves.
 Even after they fall from their lofty perch, they decorate the ground, a patchwork quilt of leaves.
 The nemesis of road sweepers and the joy of children and dogs kicking and playing their way through piles of the stuff.

 Lakes, rivers and ponds just get the party going full on, a giant art installation of multihued shapes reflected and rippling out.